-Direct expenses to the business part of your home -- like painting and repairs in the area used for business
+- Direct expenses to the business part of your home -- like painting and repairs in the area you use for business

-Business percentage of indirect expenses for maintaining and running your entire home, like expenses for:
+- Business percentage of indirect expenses for maintaining and running your entire home.
+This could include these expenses:

 You can't deduct expenses for landscaping or lawn care unless you show a business purpose.
 Ex: You're in a lawn-care business, and you use your lawn as a display to potential clients.